-Fragman has performed as the Solo Trio on the National Mall for the DC Rally 4 Refugees, at FloydFest, The Annapolis Fringe Festival, Rams On Stage and Rams Head Live.
-He has been on TV in the US and Japan and featured in Guitar Player Magazine, Guitar World, and the UK's Classic Rock Magazine.
+Fragman has performed as the Solo Trio on the National Mall for the DC Rally 4 Refugees, at FloydFest, The Annapolis Fringe Festival, Rams On Stage, and Rams Head Live.
+He has been on TV in the US, Japan, and Brasil and in Guitar Player Magazine, Guitar World Magazine, and the UK's Classic Rock Magazine.

 -AN ESSAY ON FRAGMAN'S CONCEPTS, WRITTEN AT THE REQUEST OF DR. CECIL TAYLOR.